Sports Betting: Learning From the Original Prediction Markets

 I was able to get ahold of some sports betting odds datasets for the 2016-2020 MLB, NFL, and NBA seasons from Sportsbook Reviews Online, which has an impressive archive of data for a variety of sports.
 Again, I’m looking at the odds for each game in each season.

-[QUICK METHODOLOGY NOTE – in sports betting, the odds are purposely set up in a way that the raw implied probabilities sum to less than 1 (usually like 0.98 or so), so that the bookies are guaranteed to make money regardless of the outcome.
+[QUICK METHODOLOGY NOTE – in sports betting, the odds are purposely set up in a way that the raw implied probabilities sum to greater than 1 (usually like 1.02 or so) [credit to u/wstewartXYZ on reddit for correcting me on this], so that the bookies are guaranteed to make money regardless of the outcome.
 I decided to correct this for my analysis, and normalize the implied probabilities so that they sum to 1.
 I think this makes sense in terms of comparing prediction accuracy, but if anyone has a good counter-argument for why I should not do this, please let me know and I’ll consider it.

 (By the way, do you guys know what I mean when I’m talking about odds and their implied probabilities in this context?
 Right now I haven’t written a methods section for this post, but if people are confused about this let me know and I’ll write up a methods section explaining it.)]